Picture Your World

 We invite you to visit us and learn more about our world-class programs.

-The Department of the History of Art and Architecture celebrated several stellar students in June: Allison Schukis (L), Benjamin Davis (C), and Rowan Tabor (R).
+The Department of the History of Art and Architecture celebrated several stellar students for their work on topics from gender in ancient Greek sculpture to 20th-century medical illustration.
+Meet Allison Schukis (L), Benjamin Davis (C), and Rowan Tabor (R).